SadeCJohnson/Technical-User-Guide-Write-Ups/User-Accounts/resources/write-ups/new-hire-work-station-set-up.md

 ```

+2. Enter the system administrator password.
+3. The specified app will successfully be installed.

 ![App Installation](/User-Accounts/resources/visual-steps/app-installation-6.gif)

 **All tools installed on the admin account, will also be reflected under the new hire account profiles, since the new hires will